uc-cdis/gen3-code-vigil/gen3-integration-tests/README.md

 `-n auto` comes from [python-xdist](https://pypi.org/project/pytest-xdist/). `auto` distributes tests across all available CPUs.
 We can set to to a smaller value to use only some of the cores.

-Test classes / suties run in parallel using the `--dist loadscope`.
+Test classes / suites run in parallel using the `--dist loadscope`.
 We implemented custom scheduling for grouping tests across test suites which is explained [here](docs/reference/custom_scheduling.md)

 Markers and `-m` flag can be used to specify what tests should or should not run.
 For example, `-m wip` selects only tests with marker `wip` and `-m not wip` skips tests with marker `wip`.